-A developing pressure ulcer will present as changes in skin temperature and appearance along with mild discomfort.
+A developing pressure injury will present as changes in skin temperature and appearance along with mild discomfort.
 Blisters may develop in the area.

-An injury, disability or age which causes a patient to experience limited mobility puts that patient at risk for the development of pressure ulcers.
+Any injury, disability or age which causes a patient to experience limited mobility puts that patient at risk for the development of pressure ulcers, as does any condition, age, or external factor that results in decreased perfusion.

 In addition to immobility and recuperation from surgery, other factors which may increase the risk of developing pressure ulcers include: poor nutrition, dehydration, diabetes, peripheral vascular disease, low albumin levels/anemia and obesity.
-Patients exposed to high levels of moisture, friction or shear are also at a dramatically higher risk of developing pressure ulcers.
+Patients exposed to high levels of moisture, friction or shear are also at a dramatically higher risk of developing pressure injuries, especially when these elements occur over a bony prominence.

 Care must be taken that attempts to offload or protect an at-risk limb do not exert pressure elsewhere on the patient's body, putting that area at renewed risk.

-At the most basic, pressure ulcer prevention can be as simple as scheduled repositioning of the patient, maintaining proper nutrition, supplementation, and hydration and minimizing shear.
+In its most basic form, pressure injury prevention can be as simple as scheduled repositioning of the patient, maintaining proper nutrition, supplementation, and hydration and minimizing shear.
 Offloading devices, which temporarily protect the affected area from pressure and shear, can be as simple as a pillow placed length-wise under the calf.
 Offloading boots and devices come in a variety of designs to protect various at-risk locations.
-They are the primary means for preventing pressure ulcers from forming or getting worse.
+They are the primary means for preventing pressure injuries from forming or getting worse.
 Pressure mapping, the creation of a three-dimensional map of the pressures exerted on the patient, can alert caregivers to areas at risk for pressure ulceration before any symptoms have begun to present.
-Full body mapping should be used to evaluate pressure points in order for proper management to be initiated.

 Chou R, Dana T, Bougatsos C, et al. Pressure Ulcer Risk Assessment and Prevention: Comparative Effectiveness.
 Rockville, MD: Agency for Healthcare Research and Quality; 2013.